nhankiet/COMP90083-Computational-Modelling-and-Simulation/README.md

 ## Description

-This is a simulation project using NetLOGO to explore the angiogenesis of cancer cell, with the results analyzed using Python/Panda
+This is a simulation project using NetLOGO to explore the angiogenesis of cancer cell, with the results analyzed using Python-pandas and R.

 <br/>

 ## Members